FraunhoferIVV/fastiot/docs/source/tutorials/part_4_specific_topics/06_notes_on_port_handling.rst

   FASTIOT_MONGO_DB_PORT=20334

 will set the TCP port for a MongoDB to ``20334``.
+Setting a port in your environment has always the highest priority.
 See :ref:`deployment_yaml` for more details on handling deployments).

 **Attention:** Use this with caution as this may cause trouble on other systems or the CI runner if any conflicts occur.

 Ports within the docker networks
 --------------------------------